Neilcon11/world-soccer-teams-tracker/README.md

 A free, kid-friendly web app for browsing starter national soccer team profiles.

-The app shows each country's flag, FIFA code, FIFA ranking, captain, top goal scorer, and most recent match.
+The app shows each country's flag, FIFA code, FIFA ranking, captain, top three goal scorers, and most recent match.
 It works with local demo match data by default and can optionally use the API-Football free tier for live match updates.

 ## Current Stage

 This version adds the first feedback loop:

 - Thumbs-down feedback on every team card and detail page
+- A general idea box for app feedback and future feature requests
 - A correction form for ranking, captain, top scorer, goals, recent match, or other issues
 - Local saved feedback so the child can see what they reported
 - A server route at `/api/feedback` that validates and accepts correction reports
 - Source notes for the ranking update and all-time scoring data
+- Live client refresh through `/api/teams`, with API-Football used server-side when `API_FOOTBALL_KEY` is configured

 ## Tech Stack